A Decentralised Digital Token Architecture for Public Transport: Introduction

 \section{Introduction}

-Each day, millions of users interact with digital services.
-User authentication is often needed to gain access to the service.
+Every day, millions of users around the world interact with digitalised public services.
+User authentication is often required to gain access to the service.
 Users likely trust that during this authentication process their personal information is processed privately and securely.
-Also, users seek swift, well laid out, and clear interfaces.
-Users can become quickly frustrated or distrust services that are difficult to use, ultimately they may avoid a service entirely if the usability is a sufficient obstacle to their primary goal~\cite{Brostoff}.
+Also, users seek interfaces that are swift, well-planned, and clear; they can quickly become frustrated or distrust services that are difficult to use.
+Ultimately, they may avoid a service entirely if the usability poses a significant obstacle to achieving their primary goal~\cite{Brostoff}.